What We Believe

 A guest on numerous podcasts, including National Public Radio's Merrow Report and CBS's Early Show, Dr. Bohlin has also been interviewed for Parents Magazine, US News and World Report, Reader's Digest, New York Times, Boston Globe, Newsweek, and Ladies Home Journal.

-The Practical Wisdom Project at AAI is grateful for support from the Kern Family Foundation and the John Templeton Foundation.
+The Practical Wisdom Project at AAI is grateful for its 2023-2024 program support from the Kern Family Foundation.